Posted on September 01, 2023 at 04:26 PM

-Grilling this Memorial Day weekend?
+Grilling this Labor Day weekend?
 A dash of common sense could prevent a fire emergency

-If, in addition to honoring the sacrifice of our nation’s fallen military heroes, your Memorial Day weekend plans include celebrating with family and friends around a backyard barbecue or gas grill, make sure you keep common sense as handy as your favorite marinade.
+If your Labor Day weekend plans include gathering with family and friends for a barbecue, make sure you keep common sense as handy as your favorite marinade.

 Fire Departments responded to an annual average of 11,421 home fires involving grills, hibachis or barbecues from 2017 to 2021, according to the NFPA, with July being the peak month for grill fires followed by June, May and August.